United Way of McMinn & Meigs Counties

 P.O.
 Box 214, Athens, TN 37371-0214; (423) 745-6666.

 Volunteers provide fire fighting, search and rescue, and training services to residents of McMinn County.

 205 McMinn Ave., P.O.
 Box 41, Athens, TN 37371-0041; (423) 745-6830.

 Services and programs for senior citizens.
-Portable meals for the homebound, counseling, education, employment and volunteer service opportunities.
-Physical fitness, senior games, recreation, arts and crafts, fellowship programs for individuals ages 55 and over.
-Information and referrals also provided.
+Portable meals for the homebound, counseling, education, employment, and volunteer service opportunities.
+Physical fitness, senior games, recreation, arts and crafts, and fellowship programs for individuals ages 55 and over.
+Information and referrals are also provided.